xye7ei/metaparse/README.md

 * GLL parser is yet able to handle *left-recursion*.

-# TODO-List
+# TODOs

+* Support Graph-Structured-Stack (GSS) for non-deterministic parsers.

 * Support *left-recursion* by GLL parser.

-* May also support Graph-Structured-Stack for non-deterministic parsers

 # Python 2 compatibility

-The following version of the grammar in [the first example](#quick-example) works for both Python 2 and Python 3, relying on provided decorators `cfg2` and `rule`:
+The following version of the grammar in [the first example](#quick-example) works for both Python 2 and Python 3, relying on the single decorators `cfg.v2`:

 ``` python
 from metaparse import cfg, LALR